numiralofe/fuzzy-sec/pages/external_traffic.md

 On the example above, fuzz-sec.com would contain the A Records from eu.fuzz-sec.com and us.fuzz-sec.com so that end users requests on each continent would be redirected to their closest location, once there, we could have a main load balancer that receives all requests for Europe region (or US depending on the origin request) and then map inside the region to one of the active locations (eu-dc1 / eu-dc2 or us-dc1 / us-dc2), with this scenario we achieve traffic geo distribution and at the same time full stack redundancy since in case one of the regions fails we have a second pool inside the same geographical area but on a different data center.

-## SSL Offload

-For the webservices API public endpoint SSL termination and offload will be done on the top root load balancers of each area/provider.

 ## WebServices Public Endpoint